bglarkin/tallgrass_restoration_legacies/microbial_communities.md

 <img src="microbial_communities_files/figure-gfm/its_samps_bm_fig-1.png" style="display: block; margin: auto;" />

-### PCoA with ITS gene, OTU clusters, all fields and regions, all subsamples
+### PCoA with all fields and regions, all subsamples

 This leverages the information from all subsamples.
 Modifications to `how()` from package